wing5wong/artisan-whs-static/source/_news/2020-07-01_our-annual-junior-speech-competitions-were-amazing.md

 **Year 10 speeches had a 3-5 minute topic on their ‘Taonga’ / 'Treasure'.**

-* **1st, for the second year in a row Alyssa Hartley** controlled the stage and the audience giving us an exceptional insight into the 1st IV… years of life.
+* **1st, for the second year in a row, Alyssa Hartley** controlled the stage and the audience giving us an exceptional insight into the first 15… years of life.

 * **2nd Ela Robbins** had a very insightful speech on the importance of understanding our differences in perspectives.